PikeOS

-PikeOS is a commercial, hard real-time operating system (RTOS) that offers a separation kernel based hypervisor with multiple logical partition types for many other operating systems (OS), each called a GuestOS, and applications.
-It enables users to build certifiable smart devices for the Internet of things (IoT) according to the high quality, safety and security standards of different industries.
-For safety and security critical real-time applications on controller-based systems without memory management unit (MMU) but with memory protection unit (MPU) PikeOS for MPU is available.
+PikeOS is a commercial hard real-time operating system (RTOS) which has a separation kernel-based hypervisor that supports multiple logical partition types for various operating systems (OS) and applications, each referred to as a GuestOS.
+PikeOS is engineered to support the creation of certifiable smart devices for the Internet of Things (IoT).
+In instances where memory management units (MMU) are not present but memory protection units (MPU) are available on controller-based systems, PikeOS for MPU is designed for critical real-time applications and provides up-to-standard safety and security.

 Overview

-PikeOS was introduced in 2005 and combines a real-time operating system (RTOS) with a virtualization platform and Eclipse-based integrated development environment (IDE) for embedded systems.
-It is a commercial clone of L4 microkernel family.
+PikeOS was introduced in 2005 and combines a real-time operating system (RTOS) with a virtualization platform and Eclipse-based integrated development environment (IDE) for embedded system (embedded systems).
+It is a commercial clone of the L4 microkernel family.
 PikeOS has been developed for safety and security-critical applications with certification needs in the fields of aerospace, defense, automotive, transport, industrial automation, medical, network infrastructures, and consumer electronics.
 The PikeOS separation kernel (v5.1.3) is certified against Common Criteria at EAL5+.

-A key feature of PikeOS is an ability to safely execute applications with different safety and security levels concurrently on the same computing platform.
+One of the key features of PikeOS is its ability to execute applications with different safety and security levels concurrently on the same computing platform.
 This is done by strict spatial and temporal segregation of these applications via software partitions.
 A software partition can be seen as a container with pre-allocated privileges that can have access to memory, central processing unit (CPU) time, input/output (I/O), and a predefined list of OS services.
 With PikeOS, the term application refers to an executable linked against the PikeOS application programming interface (API) library and running as a process inside a partition.
 The nature of the PikeOS application programming interface (API) allows applications to range from simple control loops up to full paravirtualized guest operating systems like Linux or hardware virtualized guests.

-Software partitions are also called virtual machines (VMs), because it is possible to implement a complete guest operating system inside a partition which executes independently from other partitions and thus can address use cases with mixed criticality.
-PikeOS can be seen as a Type-1 hypervisor.

-Supported toolchain, IDE CODEO

-The Eclipse-based IDE CODEO supports system architects with graphical configuration tools, providing all the components that software engineers will need to develop embedded applications, as well as including comprehensive wizards to help embedded project development in a time-saving and cost-efficient way: